Northward-Design/gulp-recipes-es6/recipes/basic-web/README.md

 Notes:
 - Errors and warnings reported by Stylelint will not halt remaining processes in a task or series.
-- Pre-Optimized Images may increase in size. use the images sub-folder `src/images/optimized`
+- Pre-Optimized Images may increase in size.
+Use the images sub-folder `src/images/optimized`

 Installation
 --------------------------------------------------------------------------------